I know you're busy. And with all the balls you're juggling, it may be hard to decide what to do next to improve your internal communication program.

-Now that you’re back, consider this: The first communication resolution you should make is to measure much, much more.
+That's why I want you to consider this: The one thing you should make time for is to measure much, much more.

-It’s time to get more serious about research: actually build it into your program, not treat it as a perennial afterthought.
-I know there are at least three reasons why research gets short shrift in employee communication:
+It's true that there are at least three reasons why research gets short shrift in employee communication:

 - It takes time (and sometimes money) to do well.